sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 ### Categorize Security Areas

-**<Celeste: The FM has been deprecated by the Dept. of the Army.
+**<Celeste: The referenced Field Manual has been deprecated by the Dept. of the Army.
 Refer to NIST SP 800-116 only.>**

 NIST SP 800-116 defines three security area categories:

-* **Exclusion (Authentication Factors - 3)**.
+* **Exclusion (Authentication Factors: 3)**.
 An area in which uncontrolled movement would permit direct access to a security asset or interest.
-* **Limited (Minimum Required Authentication Factors - 2)**.
-An area close to a security asset or interest.
+* **Limited (Minimum Required Authentication Factors: 2)**.
+An area near a security asset or interest.
 Uncontrolled movement within a limited area may permit access to the asset.
 Escorts and other internal restrictions can prevent access.
-* **Controlled (Minimum Required Authentication Factors - 1)**.
-An area close to or surrounding a limited or exclusion area.
+* **Controlled (Minimum Required Authentication Factors: 1)**.
+An area near or surrounding a Limited or Exclusion area.
 Entry to a controlled area is restricted to personnel who need access.
 Movement of authorized personnel within this area is not necessarily controlled, since entry to the area does not provide immediate access to any security assets or interests.
-A controlled area provides administrative control, or safety, or acts as a buffer zone for embedded limited or exclusion areas.
+A Controlled area provides administrative control, or safety, or acts as a buffer zone for embedded limited or exclusion areas.

 ### Determine Authentication Factors